 6. ENRICH IN DEPTH AND CONCRETIZE

-A challenge is researched further on needs, impact and so forth in order to finetune and complete the challenge, this is based on a more detailed questionnaire based on former submissions.
+A challenge is researched further on needs and impacts to finetune and complete the challenge, this is based on a more detailed questionnaire based on former submissions.
 We can research the following aspects:

 Target groups of challenge (who)